We may earn commission from affiliate links →

-Bulgaria’s national drink, rakia, is a far cry from boza in terms of alcohol content.
-Commonly, the drink contains around 40% alcohol, but homemade varieties, which are common across the country, can contain upwards of 50% to even 60% alcohol.
+Bulgaria’s national drink, rakia, is a far cry from boza regarding alcohol content.
+Commonly, the drink contains around 40% alcohol, but homemade varieties, which are standard across the country, can have upwards of 50% to even 60% alcohol.

 Rakia is served at all kinds of important occasions in Bulgaria, including weddings and funerals, making it undoubtedly the most popular drink in Bulgaria.

-Rakia is an aperitif in Bulgaria, unlike the similar strong drinks of other countries, which tend to take the role of digestifs.
+Rakia is an aperitif in Bulgaria, unlike the similar strong drinks of other countries, which tend to take the role of digestive.
 While it may be often served in a shot glass, it’s important to take things slow and sip rather than down in one gulp.
-If you happen to be sampling homemade rakia for the first time, you’d be wise to maybe add in a bit of water to dilute the alcohol content.
+If you are sampling homemade rakia for the first time, you’d be wise to add a bit of water to dilute the alcohol content.

 It makes for a great souvenir to bring home from Bulgaria!

-Bulgarian Black Sea Coast – Bulgaria Traditional Food
+Bulgarian Black Sea Coast – Traditional Bulgarian Food

 Here is what to eat in Bulgaria when you’re by the sea: